mariuszpatek/code-addict/content/posts/semantic-kernel-introduction.md

 ## What's Next? 🚀

-I will dive deeper into Semantic Kernel and explain the mentioned concepts in more detail.
+In future posts, I will dive deeper into Semantic Kernel and explain the mentioned concepts in more detail.

 ## Sources